We are a small local group of volunteers who are passionate about our red squirrels.

 Who else is active in Northumberland?

-All the local red squirrel conservation voluntary groups are members of the umbrella of Northern Red Squirrels (NRS), and all our sightings are reported to Red Squirrels Northern England (RSNE) see Red Squirrel Organisations.
+All the local red squirrel conservation voluntary groups are members of the umbrella organisation of Northern Red Squirrels (NRS), and all our sightings are reported to Red Squirrels Northern England (RSNE)

 Originally back in 2008 a small group of people, concerned that little action was being taken to halt the progress of greys into the valley, formed the Upper Wansbeck and Coquetdale Squirrel Group.
 Since then many changes have taken place, and as most of our volunteers live in the Coquet Valley we became the Coquetdale Squirrel Group in 2012.